What is abortion?

 - Pregnancy is a result of sexual assault

 Therefore, talking to a medical counselor will make it clear which procedure to follow for abortion, is there any risk involved or how will it affect your health.

 If you are pregnant and want to get an abortion, you are the right person to decide for yourself if the decision is apt or not.
 You can contact a healthcare provider or an accredited clinic that provides abortion services.
 You can find a counselor whom you can talk to at such clinics.

 Tests are done to diagnose a pregnancy and check your health conditions to see if you need any special treatment.
 This is irrespective of whether you want to continue your pregnancy or have an abortion.
 It includes:

 - Physical test: Blood pressure, heart rate, pelvic examination to check the size of ovaries and fallopian tubes.

-- Lab tests: Urine test, blood test, screening test for STI and PAP test for cervical abnormalities.
+- Lab tests: Urine test, blood test, a screening test for STI, and PAP test for cervical abnormalities.
 Also, ultrasound to check the shape and size of the uterus during pregnancy.

 Before going to a doctor, a lot of women get the pregnancy test at home using kits such as Prega News.